-3 Reprisal occurs if someone causes, by an act or omission, any detriment to another person because they believe or suspect that person, or anyone else, may have made or intends to make a public interest disclosure, including threats to take a reprisal action.
-Protection against reprisal also extends to public officials who could make a disclosure but have not yet done or may never do so, e.g. officials likely to have knowledge of a matter
+establishing written procedures to facilitate and deal with PIDs that comply with the PID Standard and must include assessment of reprisal risk (reprisal occurs if someone causes, by an act or omission, any detriment to another person because they believe or suspect that person, or anyone else, may have made or intends to make a public interest disclosure, including threats to take a reprisal action; and protection against reprisal also extends to public officials who could make a disclosure but have not yet done or may never do so, e.g. officials likely to have knowledge of a matter that has been the subject of a public interest disclosure matter, and witnesses and public officials exercising powers or performing functions under the PID Act);

-- Take reasonable steps to provide ongoing training and education to public officials about the PID Act, including specific training to support those officials' performing functions under the PID Act; - appointing Authorised Officers, ensuring the number of Authorised Officers is sufficient to be readily accessible by public officials belonging to NOPSEMA and that public officials are aware of the identity of NOPSEMA's Authorised Officers; - encouraging and supporting public officials who make, or are considering making, public interest disclosures to NOPSEMA and any other persons who provide, or are considering providing, assistance in relation to public interest disclosures; - ensuring disclosures are properly investigated; - take reasonable steps to protect NOPSEMA public officials against reprisals in relation to PIDs that have been, may have been, are proposed to be, or could be made to NOPSEMA; - Advising persons providing assistance during investigations of their protections under section 12A of the PID Act; - prepare an investigation report and take appropriate action in response to recommendations made in the report; and - notify the discloser and the Commonwealth Ombudsman of the completion of an investigation under the PID Act and provide a copy of the investigation report.
+- taking reasonable steps to provide ongoing training and education to public officials about the PID Act, including specific training to support those officials' performing functions under the PID Act; - appointing Authorised Officers, ensuring the number of Authorised Officers is sufficient to be readily accessible by public officials belonging to NOPSEMA and that public officials are aware of the identity of NOPSEMA's Authorised Officers; - encouraging and supporting public officials who make, or are considering making, public interest disclosures to NOPSEMA and any other persons who provide, or are considering providing, assistance in relation to public interest disclosures; - ensuring disclosures are properly investigated; - take reasonable steps to protect NOPSEMA public officials against reprisals in relation to PIDs that have been, may have been, are proposed to be, or could be made to NOPSEMA; - advising persons providing assistance during investigations of their protections under section 12A of the PID Act; - prepare an investigation report and take appropriate action in response to recommendations made in the report; and - notify the discloser and the Commonwealth Ombudsman of the completion of an investigation under the PID Act and provide a copy of the investigation report.